 - Inhibiting angiogenesis in tumor cells.

 Synergistic enhancement of anti-cancer drugsThere are several studies showing exceptional activity from betulinic acid in vitro against several types of cancer cell lines.
 Betulinic acid clinical trials have been conducted where the compound has been used as an additive to other anticancer drugs, inducing many of the effects described previously, as well as creating synergetic effects that enhanced the overall effectiveness of the main drug.

 Betulinic acid in HIV treatmentIn studies for anti-HIV drugs, the bioactive extracts derived from Syzygium claviflorum, the active compound was indeed found to be betulinic acid.
 Although betulinic acid showed activity against HIV, further studies in this field were carried out with semi-synthetic derivatives of betulinic acid, such as Bevirimat.

 Synthetic Betulinic AcidBetulinic acid is also used as a precursor for new semi-synthetic derivative synthesis.
 With a few chemical modifications, betulinic acid can be transformed into “click-ready” (for CuAAC) substrates for easy and fast active compound library diversification.
 Such combinations allow for the creation of hybrid systems – compounds where two or more bioactive motifs are combined together by the linker.
 You can explore some of these compounds here.

+The Preparation of betulinic acidBetulinic acid solubility and bioavailability are very low.
+Because of the low amounts yielded from natural birch bark, betulinic acid is often synthesized chemically from much more widely available betulin.
 The betulinic acid that we offer at clickbetulin.com is from nature by direct extraction.
 For more information and to buy our products online, please head over to our online store.

 Most frequent questions and answers